© Robert Cornea, Jan 2012

 2015 (André Neves) Nirenberg Lectures can also be accessed from the same link.

-Concordia's Department of Mathematics and Statistics has launched on October 11, 2015 a MATH CIRCLE for
+Concordia's Department of Mathematics and Statistics is hosting a MATH CIRCLE for

 students in grades 3-8 wishing to have